The Govt manager and the spy cam - appeal against discharge without conviction, suppression heard

 He had always been honest with health professionals and provided that material to the court, Mansfield said.

-However, Robert Stewart, acting for NZME and RNZ, said loss of employment was an ordinary consquence for offenders and the courts have never said that amounts to extreme hardship.
+Lawyer Robert Stewart, acting for NZME and RNZ, said loss of employment was an ordinary consequence for offenders and the courts had never considered that amounted to extreme hardship.

+The court heard that if the appeal is allowed it is not necessarily any critique of the sentencing judge, who would have been provided with the summary used.

+"Whatever the reason, it does seem to me that Her Honour was preceding on a document that didn't properly reflect the offending," Justice Simon Moore said.

+However, Harborow did argue part of what happened that day had included a lack of discipline in use of judicial reasoning.

-Justice Moore has reserved his decision on the case.
+Justice Moore has reserved his decision on the appeal.

 BACKGROUND